 Read on to learn more!

-Although no exam disability insurance seems pretty straightforward, there are actually several different types of disability insurance policies that don't require a medical exam.
+Although no exam disability insurance seems pretty straightforward, there are actually several different types you should know about.
 These include:

 - Traditional no exam disability insurance